processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## list_cluster

-List nodes that are part of the cluster handled by Node
+List running nodes that are part of this cluster

 __Arguments:__